etwk/blog/content/lists/books.md

 - [ ] Source Code: My Beginnings (Bill Gates) #technology #must
 - [ ] Force of Nature: The Life of Linus Pauling (Thomas Hager) #science #must
 - [ ] A Feeling for the Organism, 10th Aniversary Edition: The Life and Work of Barbara McClintock (Evelyn Fox Keller) #genetics #science #female
+- [ ] The Measure of a Man: A Spiritual Autobiography (Sidney Poitier)
+- [ ] Wifedom: Mrs. Orwell's Invisible Life (Anna Funder)
+- [ ] Into the Wild (Jon Krakauer) #travel
+- [ ] Along the Way: The Journey of a Father and Son (Martin Sheen, Emilio Estevez, Hope Edelman)
+- [ ] Baldwin: A Love Story (Nicholas Boggs)

 ## Business
 - [ ] Facebook: The Inside Story
 - [ ] The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success (William N. Thorndike Jr.) #investment #must
+- [ ] The Six-Minute Entrepreneur: 52 Short Lessons for Long-Term Business Success (Sara Davies)
+- [ ] The Tesla Files: A Whistleblower, a Leak, a Fight for Truth (Sönke Iwersen, Michael Verfürden) #politics #contemporary #must

 ### Marketing
 - [ ] Hoodwinked: How Marketers Use the Same Tactics as Cults (Mara Einstein) #choice